MattCMultimedia/guess_that_song/README.md

 Song-guessing game using Grooveshark's api.

 **Note to contributors: For these php files to work, they need config.php included.
-Please make sure that it is created and excluded from git by placing "config.php" in your .gitignore.**
+Please make sure that it is created and excluded from git by placing "config.php" in your .gitignore.
+You need the variables $api_key, $api_secret, $test_username, $test_password.**

 Documentation
 ----------------